0x7183/Crypto-Trend-Prediction/README.md

 # Crypto-Trend-Prediction

-In this repository we'll study the crypto market trying to predict the Trend Inversion Point.
+In this repository we'll study the crypto market trying to predict it.

+We developed two strategy: the first based on AI models and the second based on Rsi and Macd indicators.

-Special thanks to [Carten](https://www.kaggle.com/tencars/392-crypto-currency-pairs-at-minute-resolution/version/948?select=etheur.csv) for the data collection.
+Special thanks to [Carsten](https://www.kaggle.com/tencars/392-crypto-currency-pairs-at-minute-resolution/version/948?select=etheur.csv) for the data collection.

 **Disclaimer:**

 This is a study made by a student in free time, nothing in this study should be considered as financial advice.

-## The study
+Invest at your own risk!

+## Trend Inversion Point Study

 The purpose of this study is to predict the Cryptocurrency market Trend, we took as example ETH and BTC but it can be used with all coins.